opensearch-project/documentation-website/_opensearch/supported-field-types/geo-shape.md

 ## Parameters

-The following table lists the parameters accepted by geo shape field types.
+The following table lists the parameters accepted by geoshape field types.
 All parameters are optional.

 Parameter | Description
 :--- | :---
 `coerce` | A Boolean value that specifies whether to automatically close unclosed linear rings.
 Default is false.
-`ignore_malformed` | A Boolean value that specifies to ignore malformed GeoJSON or WKT geo shapes and not to throw an exception.
-Default is false (throw an exception when geo shapes are malformed).
+`ignore_malformed` | A Boolean value that specifies to ignore malformed GeoJSON or WKT geoshapes and not to throw an exception.
+Default is false (throw an exception when geoshapes are malformed).
 `ignore_z_values` | Specific to points with three coordinates.
 If `ignore_z_values` is true, the third coordinate is not indexed but is still stored in the _source field.
 If `ignore_z_values` is false, an exception is thrown.
 Default is true.
-`orientation` | Specifies the traversal order of the vertices in the geo shape's list of coordinates. `orientation` takes the following values: <br> 1.
+`orientation` | Specifies the traversal order of the vertices in the geoshape's list of coordinates. `orientation` takes the following values: <br> 1.
 RIGHT: counterclockwise.
 Specify RIGHT orientation by using one of the following strings (uppercase or lowercase): `right`, `counterclockwise`, `ccw`. <br> 2.
 LEFT: clockwise.
 Specify LEFT orientation by using one of the following strings (uppercase or lowercase): `left`, `clockwise`, `cw`.
 This value can be overridden by individual documents.
 Default is `RIGHT`.